LujanSolo/employee-tracker/README.md

 ## Usage

 In your CLI (command line interface, e.g. Terminal on a Mac, gitBash on Windows), open the directory where you installed the repository's files.
 Be sure to have Node installed by typing 'npm i' in your CLI.
-Run the application by typing 'node server' in your CLI.
+Run the application by typing 'npm start' in your CLI.
 Use your arrow keys to cycle through the options that are presented on the screen; hitting ENTER on any option will present a new list of prompts for you to follow and answer.

-## Contribution
+## Screenshots

 NA

-## Tests
+## GIF

 NA